vectordotdev/timber-ruby/README.md

                                |                                 ^
                     fast, efficient, durable,                    |
-                     replayable, auditable,        change any of these without no code debt risk                touching your code *and* backfill them!
+                     replayable, auditable,        change any of these without just logging                  touching your code
+                                                       *and* backfill them!
 ```